gesiscss/IWAAN/README.md

 # IWADE - Interactive Wikipedia article dynamics explorer
-... entirely based on interactive, repurposable and open Jupyter Notebooks (no coding needed - but coding enabled)
+... entirely based on interactive, repurposable and open Jupyter Notebooks (no coding needed - but code is transparent)

 ## Description